OneMoreSecond/pcd/README.md

 Run `python3 setup.py`.

+You can write your customized path function in `function.py`.

 Then you can try `python3 pcd.py`.

-You can write your customized path function in `function.py`

 ## Common settings